rahul4732saini/atmolib/README.md

 - `AirQuality`<br>
   Provides access to current and hourly air quality forecast data, encompassing AQI, atmospheric gas concentrations, UV index, and more, at specified coordinates.

-The also provides users with some useful functions as a part of the package as mentioned below:
+The package also provides users with some useful functions as a part of the package as mentioned below:

 - `get_elevation`<br>
   Extracts the elevation in meters(m) at the specified coordinates.